 '''

-$ pip install structlog
+$ python -m pip install structlog

 '''

-If you want pretty exceptions in development (you know you do!), additionally install either rich or better-exceptions.
-Try both to find out which one you like better - the screenshot in the README and docs homepage is rendered by rich.
+If you want pretty exceptions in development (you know you do!), additionally install either Rich or better-exceptions.
+Try both to find out which one you like better - the screenshot in the README and docs homepage is rendered by Rich.

-On Windows, you also have to install colorama if you want colorful output beside exceptions.
+On Windows, you also have to install Colorama if you want colorful output beside exceptions.

-Your First Log Entry
+3.1.2 Your First Log Entry

 A lot of effort went into making structlog accessible without reading pages of documentation.
-And indeed, the simplest possible usage looks like this (if you're reading this on a small screen, you may have to scroll the example horizontally to see the full output):
+As a result, the simplest possible usage looks like this: